Consider this a Bonus – about bonuses!

 3. The Bonus must not be critical to your client’s success

-Again as an example, if you offer a 2 hour 1-1 Strategy call for all your clients at the beginning of a group Property Mentoring Programme and you either know or firmly believe that having this strategy session is critical to their success, then don’t pull it out and use it as a bonus.
+This mainly applies if you are a heart-centred business and want to stay in integrity with your values.
+As an example, if you offer a 2 hour 1-1 Strategy call for all your clients at the beginning of a group Property Mentoring Programme and you either know or firmly believe that having this strategy session is critical to their success, then don’t pull offer it as a bonus.
 Yes, a 1-1 strategy session would be a powerful bonus – but this penalises those people who don’t get the bonus and reduces their chance of success when working with you.

 4. Don’t Confuse or Overwhelm